 Manganese is an essential nutrient

-- Some manganese is needed to support many vital processes in the body, such as building bones and healing wounds.
+- Some manganese is needed to support many important processes in the body, such as building bones and healing wounds.

 Possible health concerns of too much manganese